 - Tea House accepts cash only!

-- You are entering bear territory, it’s advised to carry bear spray.
+- You are entering the bear territory, it’s advised to carry bear spray.
 Make noise as you hike, or hang a bell to your backpack

 - For Plain Of Six Glacier 5.5 KM one way